JiaenSuen/TinyAI/SimpleNLP/IMDB_Binary_Classifier/README.md

 ## **IMDB Sentiment Classification with PyTorch**

+This a small NLP project which I first made in 2023, <br>
+Recently, I re-implemented and reorganized it  <br>
-This a small GitHub project demonstrating a complete pipeline for binary sentiment classification  <br>
+There demonstrating a complete pipeline for binary sentiment classification  <br>
 on the IMDB dataset using PyTorch.
 This repository covers ,

 * Data ingestion with pandas